 Scrabble rule: Know the most important Scrabble word

 According to Koenig, the most important word to know in Scrabble is “qi,” a Chinese word for “life force.”
 Rather than holding out for a “U” or waiting to use a “Q” in a big play, something beginners tend to do, Koenig recommends getting rid of it quickly with a play like “qi” so it doesn’t clog your rack.
 And if you also have an “S,” “qi” can be made plural for extra points.
 Brush up on these other unusual new words in the Scrabble dictionary.

 Scrabble rule: Don’t even think about “coffee-housing”

 During tournament or club play, refrain from making small talk or even cracking your knuckles while your opponent is taking a turn.
-“Coffee-housing,” or trying to distract or mislead the other player, is considered unethical and is strictly forbidden.
+“Coffee-housing,” or trying to distract or mislead the other player, is considered unethical in Scrabble rules and is strictly forbidden.
 Unless you are challenging a play or questioning the score, it’s best to simply stay quiet.

 Scrabble rule: Competitive Scrabble is timed

 “Competitive games tend to be a lot faster than the Scrabble you might play at home with the family,” says Koenig.
 That’s because each player only gets 25 minutes to make all of their moves—and chess clocks are used to keep time.
 Each side typically makes 11 to 13 moves in a tournament game, which equals about two minutes per play.
 Exceed your allotted time and you’re penalized ten points for each minute over 25.
 Find out 15 little-known facts about your favorite games.

 Scrabble rule: Two-letter words can help in a pinch